Dr. Joanna Rubinstein

 President & CEO of Childhood USA

-In 2015, Rubinstein was appointed as President & CEO of World Childhood Foundation (WCF) USA.
-Founded in 1999 by Her Majesty Queen Silvia of Sweden, WCF invests in innovative programs to end violence and child sexual abuse and exploitation.
+In 2015, Rubinstein was appointed as President & CEO of World Childhood Foundation USA (Childhood USA).
+Founded in 1999 by Her Majesty Queen Silvia of Sweden, Childhood USA invests in innovative programs to end violence and child sexual abuse and exploitation.

-Rubinstein serves on numerous boards/committees, including the board of The Global Partnership to End Violence Against Children, the UN World Tourism Organization’s Network on Child Protection in Travel and Tourism, the steering committee of the ECD and Peace Building Consortium, and on the board of International Science, Technology and Innovation Centre for South-South Cooperation (ISTIC) under the auspices of UNESCO.
+Rubinstein was recently appointed as a commissioner of the ITU/UNESCO Broadband Commission for Sustainable Development.
+She serves on numerous boards/committees, including the board of The Global Partnership to End Violence Against Children, the UN World Tourism Organization’s Network on Child Protection in Travel and Tourism, the Leadership Council of the Sustainable Development Solutions Network, the steering committee of the ECD and Peace Building Consortium, and on the board of International Science, Technology and Innovation Centre for South-South Cooperation (ISTIC) under the auspices of UNESCO.
 She is also a member of the scientific advisory board of the Global Health Initiative of Chicago University, and a former member of the World Economic Forum Global Agenda Council.

 Before joining the Earth Institute in 2005, Rubinstein was the Senior Associate Dean for Institutional and Global Initiatives at the CU Medical Center (2002-2005).
 In Sweden, Rubinstein served as the Director for Research and Postgraduate Education at the Karolinska Institute (KI) (1999 – 2002), and was a director at Sweden’s Medical Research Council (1997 – 1999).
 She is trained as a D.D.S. and holds a Ph.D. and is an Assistant Professor in cell and molecular biology from KI.

 Return to Board of Directors Page